tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-09-systems-thinking-fifth-discipline.md

 Senge, Peter M. *The Fifth Discipline: The art and practice of the learning organization*.
 Broadway Business, 2006.

 Image credit: Images were generated through [Midjourney](https://midjourney.com), an art AI tool.

+## Next post

+Continue to the next post in this series: ['Putting together things': Articulating a thesis about the effects of hyper-specialization on documentation](/trends/exploiting-the-systems-view-tech-writers.html).